 featuring Eliza Bent, Fernando Gonzalez, Ryan J Haddad, Regan Sims

 A semi-devised musical about everyone’s least favorite mode of transportation: the MTA.
-Touching on failing technology, the intrigues of history, and the inner machinations of our great city, we follow the MTA’s new president Andy Byford—and the subway customers he meets—on a journey of epic proportions.
+Touching on failing technology, the intrigues of history, and the inner machinations of our great city, we follow the MTA’s new president Andy Byford, subway customers, and MTA staff on a journey of epic proportions.

 by Eli Nixon